Semantic Types for Money in Rust, with Better Precision and Fixed-point Decimal Arithmetic

 Reasons as to why one would choose this particular crate:

-is a crate that implements fixed-precision calculations using fixed-point decimal arithmetic, which could be summarised succinctly ascoefficient / 10^exponent = 12345 / 100 = 123.45
+fastnumis a crate that implements fixed-precision calculations using fixed-point decimal arithmetic, which could be summarised succinctly ascoefficient / 10^exponent = 12345 / 100 = 123.45for acoefficientof12345andexponentof2.- The codebase is only 8-months (new) as of the time of typing and appears to be popular and well maintained on Github.

 - Disclaimer: this is now a core dependency of a financial platform that I’m working on for a client.
 The codebase uses semantic types, and my work largely interacts with them.
 This article is inspired by this particular implementation.